• Skip to primary navigation

 October 25, 2022 by sdurbin Leave a Comment

-Fall, fall, a wonderful introduction to seasonal rotation of read aloud books!
+Fall is the perfect season to refresh your read-aloud rotation with books that captivate young minds and spark seasonal curiosity.
 Many books are listed as appropriate for particular ages, but like “your wooden spoons”, a parent knows their child best.
 One child will sit glued to your lab for endless hours of reading, while another wants to hear the story while their trucks work on the construction site.
 Certain aspects of a story are important for different ages: repetition & rhyming, amount of story per page, and topics included.

 What is unique about picture books?